kiwilan/notifier-laravel/README.md

 [![tests][tests-src]][tests-href]
 [![codecov][codecov-src]][codecov-href]

+> [!WARNING]
+> Not ready for production for now.

 Notifier for Laravel is a package to add some useful classes to send notifications (with `Notifier::class`) and logging (with `Journal::class`).

 Works for [Discord webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks), [Slack webhooks](https://api.slack.com/messaging/webhooks) and emails with [`symfony/mailer`](https://symfony.com/doc/current/mailer.html).

+> [!NOTE]
+> Laravel offers a built-in [Notification](https://laravel.com/docs/10.x/notifications) system, but this package is an alternative to it.
+> Current package offer a simple way to send notifications without link to a user model, and a simple way to log in the database with `filament/notifications` package (not included and not required).
+> When native Laravel notifications are for users, this package is for developers to help for debugging and monitoring, but you can use it for users too.

+> [!IMPORTANT]
+> This package supports webhooks for Discord and Slack, but for Slack only basic support, for more, you can use [`laravel/slack-notification-channel`](https://github.com/laravel/slack-notification-channel).

 ## Installation